 LACMTA is constructing a new light rail line from the existing Metro E Line (Expo Line) Crenshaw Station to the existing Metro C Line (Green Line) Aviation/LAX Station.
 An additional at-grade station is included in the project at 96th Street and Aviation, known as the Airport Metro Connector (AMC), which will connect to the future LAWA APM system at Los Angeles International Airport (LAX) currently under construction.
-The line will travel 8.5 miles and will serve the Cities of Los Angeles, Inglewood, El Segundo and portions of unincorporated Los Angeles County.
+The line will travel 8.5 miles and will serve the Cities of Los Angeles, Inglewood, El Segundo, and portions of unincorporated Los Angeles County.
 The SCP was approved by the CPUC in Resolution ST-143 (10/3/2014).

-Substantial completion is currently anticipated to occur in March 2022 for Segments A-B, followed months later by Segment C. Due to the upcoming construction of the Airport Metro Connector Station in Segment A, revenue service is expected to commence in Summer 2022 only for the portion of the alignment between Westchester/Veterans Station and Exposition/Crenshaw Station.
-The rest of the alignment will open in phases.
-There are also plans to grade-separate the Centinela at-grade rail crossing, which will require its own SCP.
-The Crenshaw/LAX SCP will be revised again to reflect the significant project changes that have occurred since CPUC staff approval of the previous revised SCP on October 14, 2021.
-On July 9, 2020, LACMTA requested a waiver of GO-95 requirements for installation of their underground overhead contact rail in certain locations where insufficient clearance in the tunnel was identified.
-Resolution ST-242 (12/17/2020) granted LACMTA the waiver.
-The remaining work of the project is primarily system integration testing and discrepancy repair work.
-LACMTA continues to work with the contractor to minimize schedule delays.
+AMC is under construction in the southern segment of the alignment.
+This station will connect to the future LAX APM.
+To avoid the construction zone but allow revenue service, the Crenshaw/LAX project opened to the public on October 7, 2022 from the